 Profile: Colin is Co Principal Instructor and founder of the TCQC which was established on 5th November – bonfire night 1995.
 He was introduced to Tai Chi in 1964 while serving in the Royal Navy on a two-year draft stationed in Hong Kong.
 He teaches both the Yang LuChan and Yang Cheng-fu Tai Chi forms, Qigong, Relaxation, Taiji Jo Stick and Broad Sword forms.
 He heads, organises and runs the ‘Taiji in Action’ display team.

 Colin was born on 19th March 1940.
-After attending Woodhill Secondary Modern School in South East London, he started his working life as an apprentice moulder and core maker in the Woolwich Arsenal Ammunition’s Factory, immediately he disliked the environment and left as soon as he could to become an apprentice Waterman and Lighterman on the River Thames serving onboard one of the Gaselee and Son fleet of tugs called the Agama which had a proud history in taking part in the second world war evacuation of the Allied forces from Dunkirk
+After attending Woodhill Secondary Modern School in South East London, he started his working life as an apprentice molder and core maker in the Woolwich Arsenal Ammunition’s Factory, immediately he disliked the environment and left as soon as he could to become an apprentice Waterman and Lighterman on the River Thames serving onboard one of the Gaselee and Son fleet of tugs called the Agama which had a proud history in taking part in the second world war evacuation of the Allied forces from the Dunkirk beaches

-1958 brought many changes on the Thames and he foresaw that there was very little work before he had chance to complete his apprenticeship.
-The river was changing, the docks and wharf’s were almost at a standstill, losing the familiar hustle and bustle he had grown to love.
+1958 brought many changes on the Thames and he foresaw that there was very little work before he had the chance to complete his apprenticeship.
+The river was changing, the docks and wharves were almost at a standstill, losing the familiar hustle and bustle he had grown to love.
 The River by now was painting a bleak future for a young man of 18 years, so he decided to join the Royal Navy in August of 1958.

 The highlights of his service included a commission onboard HMS